lshawa/new_test/README.md

     # Add the necessary things within your Dockerfile and make sure to include your apache airflow installations within

 ## 6: Create a configuration file

+## 7: Create a DAG (Directed Acyclic Graph)
+   # Allows you to visualize the tasks run on a graph

+## 8: Build your docker image
+   docker build . -t airflow

+## 9: Run your docker image on local host
+   docker run -d -p 8080:8080 --rm --name airflow_container airflow